Expand vocabulary to understand academic written language in increasingly complex texts with fluency and comprehension.

 - Non-linear: producing innovations and understanding by thinking laterally or combining systems.

-- Community links: centering local viewpoints, applying learning for community benefit.
+- Community links: centring local viewpoints, applying learning for community benefit

 These 8 ways can be considered more simply as: